AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

 Compared with what you are used to in Adobe Analytics, a number of things are going to be different and new in CJA:

-* New concepts and terminology (link to terminology page)
+* New concepts and terminology
 * New domain (analytics.adobe.com)
 * New features (see below)
 * Some features that are not supported yet (see below)

 CJA expands the scope of Analytics not just by offering easy-to-use cross-channel capabilities.
 It also removes some of the traditional limitations.
 The biggest practical improvements you will notice in CJA are:

-* Unlimited variables and events: you are no longer constrained by a maximum number of eVars, props, or events.
+* Unlimited variables and events: the concepts of eVars, props, and events no longer exist.
+You are dealing with dimensions and metrics.
+As a result, you are no longer constrained by a maximum number of eVars, props, or events.
 * Unlimited uniques: The Adobe Analytics limit of x uniques is no longer relevant.
 * You can merge report suites without changes to re-implementation.
 * You can report on out-of-order data.